 The Response from Medical Colleges Countrywide

 In response to the growing need for doctors in rural areas, the University Of Kansas School Of Medicine-Salina was set up.
-It opened in 2011 to great fanfare as it strategically located in a rural setting in an attempt to alleviate the shortage of physicians there.
+It opened in 2011 to great fanfare as it was strategically located in a rural setting in an attempt to alleviate the shortage of physicians there.
 However, of the eight graduates, only three chose to take their services where they were most needed.

 The University of Kansas School of Medicine Salina is just one of the forty campuses in the country that have taken the call to action seriously enough.
 It may be a humble start and a small step, but it is a start.
 By placing the campus right in the center of rural Kansas, the university hoped to imbue in their medical students a sense of rural belonging.
 Doing so will let me adjust and adapt to the rigors of daily rural life.